Understanding Agile Development and Enterprise Architecture

 Existing systems are not going to be changed.
 Even the F-22 Raptor had to connect with legacy systems using interfaces developed in the 1970s.
 Even a plane that expensive could not get legacy systems remodeled.
-The Raptor fit inside existing interface and data structure.
+The Raptor fit inside the existing interface and data structure.

 A common constraint overlooked by fast-moving teams is how multi-jurisdictional legislation, or a business plan, will affect the product.
 In these cases, the EA team has a duty to dig in and develop the minimum necessary constraints to prevent the product from requiring radical re-factoring at an inconvenient moment.
 Like all constraints on creativity, good EA practitioners understand the importance of just enough.

 Enterprise Architecture & Agile: Solve Dependency

 We can expect eA practitioners working in an enterprise to need to step in and solve dependency and conflict that arise between products, solutions and systems.
 Simply look at TOGAF Phase G, it highlights the need for guidance and architecture change.
 Agile development and modern integration make this long-lived need service more important than it has ever been.

 Unblock the portfolio